 After the Anschluss in 1938, Karen’s father graduated and married an American oddly visiting Lwów in the winter of 1939.
 They left separately, she for New York, and Dr. Frenkel on a little-known French ship, Flandre, bound for Havana.
 It arrived during the St. Louis crisis (May 1939).
 Karen traced his path with his 1939 Polish passport, which her mother saved, and with the help of the archives of The French Lines, which owned Flandre.

-Archival research was essential in tracing the escape of Karen’s paternal grandfather from Lwów in fall 1943, his trek across the Carpathian Mountains the following winter, and his arrival in Budapest just when the Nazis occupied it.
+Archival research was essential in tracing the escape of Karen’s paternal grandfather from Lwów in fall 1943, his trek across the Carpathian Mountains and his arrival in Budapest just when the Nazis marched in.
 Ultimately, he arrived illegally in Palestine in August 1944.
-We document how with the help of Israeli and German archives Karen pinpointed all this down to the ship he sailed on (chartered by the Haganah) and his detention in Camp Atlit.
+We document how with the help of Israeli and German archives Karen pinpointed all this down to the ship he sailed on (chartered by Mossad) and his detention in Camp Atlit.

 4. Family Tree